-- 11. Engaging in any sexual activity-including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning), and sexual assault.
-This does not include the non-disruptive expression of gender or sexual orientation or preference, or display of affection during non-instructional time. - 12.
-Teen dating violence as described in Board Policy 7:185, Teen Dating Violence. - 13.
-Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's personal property.

-- 14. Being absent without a recognized excuse.
-State law and School Board policy regarding truancy control will be used with chronic and habitual truants. - 15.
-Entering school property or a school facility without proper authorization - 16.
+- 10. Engaging in any sexual activity-including without limitation, offensive touching, sexual harassment, indecent exposure (including mooning), and sexual assault.
+This does not include the non-disruptive expression of gender or sexual orientation or preference, or display of affection during non-instructional time. - 11.
+Teen dating violence as described in Board Policy 7:185, Teen Dating Violence. - 12.
+Causing or attempting to cause damage to, or stealing or attempting to steal, school property or another person's personal property. - 13.
+Being absent without a recognized excuse - State law and School Board policy regarding truancy control will be used with chronic and habitual truants. - 14.
+Entering school property or a school facility without proper authorization. - 15.
 Calling 9-1-1 in the absence of a reasonable belief that an emergency exists.
-Calling emergency responders (i.e., calling 911); signaling or setting off alarms or signals indicating the presence of an emergency; or indicating the presence of a bomb or explosive device on school grounds, school bus, or at any school activity is gross misconduct. - 17.
-Being involved with any public school fraternity, sorority, or secret society by: (a) being a member; (b) promising to join; (c) pledging to become a member; or (d) soliciting any other person to join, promise to join, or be pledged to become a member. - 18.
-Being involved in gangs or gang-related activities-including displaying gang symbols, clothing or paraphernalia. - 19.
-Violating any criminal law- including but not limited to, assault, battery, arson, theft, gambling, hazing, eavesdropping, vandalism, and sending nude/semi-nude pictures by electronic device, application, or social media (sexting). - 20.
-Disruptive/Unsafe acts- Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or an educational function, including but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member, student, or Board member; or (b) endanger the health, education or safety of students, staff, or school property. - 21.
-Making an explicit threat on an Internet website against a school employee, a student, or any school-related personnel if the Internet website through which the threat was made is a site that was accessible within the school at the time the threat was made or was available to third parties who worked or studied within the school grounds at the time the threat was made, and the threat could be reasonably interpreted as threatening to the safety and security of the threatened individual because of his or her duties or employment status or status as a student inside the school. - 22.
-Operating an unmanned aircraft system (UAS) or drone for any purpose on school grounds or at any school event unless granted permission by the Superintendent or designee.
+Calling first responders (i.e., calling 911); signaling or setting off alarm or signal indicating presence of an emergency; or indicating presence of bomb or explosive device on school grounds, school bus, or at a school activity is gross misconduct. - 16.
+Being involved with any public school fraternity, sorority, or secret society by: (a) being a member; (b) promising to join; (c) pledging to become a member; or (d) soliciting any other person to join, promise to join, or be pledged to become a member. - 17.
+Being involved in gangs or gang-related activities - including displaying gang symbols, clothing or paraphernalia. - 18.
+Violating any criminal law including but not limited to: assault, battery, arson, theft, gambling, hazing, eavesdropping, vandalism, sending/posting nude/semi-nude images by electronic device, application, or social media (sexting). - 19.
+Disruptive/Unsafe acts Engaging in any activity, on or off campus, that interferes with, disrupts, or adversely affects the school environment, school operations, or educational function, including, but not limited to, conduct that may reasonably be considered to: (a) be a threat or an attempted intimidation of a staff member, student, or Board member; or (b) endanger the health, education or safety of students, staff, or school property. - 20.
+Making an explicit threat on an Internet website against a school employee, student, or school-related personnel if the Internet website through which the threat was made is a site that was accessible within the school, or was available to third parties who worked or studied within the school grounds, and the threat could be reasonably interpreted as threatening to the safety and security of the threatened individual because of their duties or employment status or status as a student inside the school. - 21.
+Operating an unmanned aircraft system (UAS) or drone for any purpose on school grounds or at any school event unless granted permission by the Superintendent or designee. - 22.
+Student Parking (HS only) Failing to follow basic traffic rules within designated motor vehicle areas including but is not limited to: obeying posted speed limits, parking in designated / or specific assigned areas, and reporting vehicle accidents in accordance with the law.